Nike went all-in on the USA's World Cup 2026 home jersey. Here's our full breakdown.

 If you're American and going to any World Cup match this summer, you probably already own one.
 For international fans, this is one of those host nation kits that transcends the team's ranking.
 It's a well-designed jersey that will look good in any collection.

 We'd recommend the authentic version if your budget allows it.
 The woven star pattern makes a real difference in how the kit looks and feels compared to the replica.
+And if you're still deciding between kits, our reviews of the Brazil home jersey and Argentina home jersey cover the other top contenders.

 Value